 A participating site is an organization providing educational experiences or educational assignments/rotations for fellows.
 I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core)

-I.B.1.a) The Sponsoring Institution must also sponsor an ACGME- accredited residency program in either obstetrics and gynecology or urology. ^(Core) I.B.1.a).(1) The program must be associated with and meaningfully involved in the ACGME-accredited residency program in either obstetrics and gynecology or urology. ^(Core) I.B.2.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) I.B.1.a) Only multidisciplinary programs will be accredited.
+A multidisciplinary program in pain medicine must be conducted in an institution and/or its participating sites that sponsor(s) ACGME-accredited residencies in at least one of the following specialties: anesthesiology; physical medicine and rehabilitation; and child neurology or neurology. ^(Core) I.B.1.a).(1) Programs must adequately demonstrate their commitment to the multidisciplinary nature of the specialty with applicable faculty member appointments.
+(Core) I.B.1.b) There must be an institutional policy governing the educational resources committed to pain medicine that ensures cooperation of all the involved disciplines.
+There must be a multidisciplinary fellowship committee to regularly review the program's resources and its attainment of stated goals and objectives. ^(Core) I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core) Background a nd Intent: While all fellowship programs must be sponsored by a single
+The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)